palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 </html>
 ```

-- Save the file "index.html" in a folder called sketchfab3d
+- Save the file "index.html" in a folder called sketchfab3d.
+- Your folder structure should now look like this

 ```
 /sketchfab3d/index.html